failsafe-lib/failsafe/README.md

 # Recurrent

-*Sophisticated retries made simple.*
+*Simple, sophisticated retries.*

 ## Introduction

-Every developer has rolled their own retries.

-Recurrent is a simple yet sophisticated library for performing retries.
+Recurrent is a simple, zero-dependency library for performing retries.
 It features:

 * Zero external dependencies
 * Synchronous and asynchronous retries
 * Transparent integration into existing APIs
-* Java 8 friendly functional interfaces
+* Java 6/7/8 supported with Java 8 friendly functional interfaces
 * Simple integration with asynchronous libraries

 ## Usage

-Create a RetryPolicy:
+#### Retry Policies

+Recurrent supports flexible retry policies that allow you to express the number of retries, delay between attempts, delay between attempts including backoff, and maximum duration:

 ```java
 RetryPolicy retryPolicy = new RetryPolicy()